 Paying for Meals

-Students with an existing meal plan will have meals deducted directly from their meal plan.
+Students with an existing meal plan will have two meals deducted directly from their meal plan for each day.
 Students without an existing meal plan can pay using flex or points, or have orders billed to their student account through Student Financial Services.
 If students have a financial hardship and need assistance in paying for meals during their stay, they can email the Dean of Students Office at firstname.lastname@example.org.
 Students have the option to opt-out of the meal delivery as well.

-Once the quarantine or isolation period has ended, students will return to their regularly assigned space.
+Once the isolation period has ended, students will return to their regularly assigned space.
 Students will be sent instructions to plan for their departure in an exit email provided from Residence Life & Housing.
 This exit email will be sent to students 24-48 hours prior to their planned departure date.
 Students in isolation must be cleared by Student Health Services before leaving.

 Students should complete the following as they plan to leave: